How to Choose the Best Freezer for Your Home

 Recreational Freezers

 Portable freezers for boating or camping require a standard 110-volt household outlet or a 12-volt power source (like a car battery).
-Some hold up to 85 quarts and are equipped with wire baskets to organize food.
+Some hold up to 85 quarts and feature wire baskets to organize food.
 They can be adjusted to refrigerate as well.
 There aren’t many companies making these, and we’ve found the smaller ones to be less efficient.

 PHOTO: IGLOO